wagdy42/CastVideos-android/README.md

 ## Change List
  * Added gradle build scripts (make sure you have Android Support Repository).
 Since it depends on the CastCompanionLibrary, make sure you update build.gradle and settings.gradle to point to your CastCompanionLibrary.
- * Included a published app id in the res/values/strings.xml file so the project can be built and run without a need to register an app id.
-If you want to use your own receiver, update "app_id" in that file with your own app id.
+ * ~~Included a published app id in the res/values/strings.xml file so the project can be built and run without a need to register an app id.
+If you want to use your own receiver, update "app_id" in that file with your own app id.~~
+ * (Temporary) The pre-configured App Id has been removed temporarily; it will be brought back soon to conform to some internal policies.